-Language Arts electives include: Contemporary Media Studies; Art Writing and Criticism; Queer Stories, Interpersonal Communications, Creative Writing and, Writing for the Screen & Stage
+Language Arts electives include: Queer Stories, Interpersonal Communications, Intro to Creative Writing, Advanced Creative Writing: Prose and Poetry, Advanced Creative Writing: Writing for the Arts.

 English I A&B (Required) Length of course: 2 quarters Prerequisites: None

 English I is a semester-long course that reviews and elaborates on elements of fiction.
 The course places particular concentration on plot, characterization, symbol and theme using a variety of texts including drama, poetry and prose.
 Performance of literature is emphasized through art.
 Compositions are generally analytical and academic, focusing on the creation of an assertive thesis statement and the development of strong, focused support for the thesis.
 Grammar, vocabulary, spelling and academic writing, and conventions are studied and implemented into student writings.